yasunorikudo/chainer-ResNet/README.md

 ========

 Implementation by Chainer.
 Original paper is [Deep Residual Learning for Image Recognition](http://arxiv.org/abs/1512.03385).

 This repository includes network definition scripts, caffemodel converter and prediction scripts.

+If you want to train ResNet from scratch, see [chainer sample code](https://github.com/pfnet/chainer/tree/master/examples/imagenet)

 # Requirements